 PROJECTS

-ICAN has a number of projects throughout Inverclyde aimed at promoting sustainable practices and community climate action.
+ICAN has several projects throughout Inverclyde aimed at developing sustainable practices and encouraging community climate action.

-Our projects contribute to the mission to reduce carbon emissions and build communities resilient to the impacts of climate change.
+Our projects aim to help reduce carbon emissions and build a community that’s resilient to the impacts of climate change.

 A more equitable and healthier food system is a necessary target for a climate resilient community.